carbon-language/carbon-lang/docs/design/README.md

 -   [`alias`](#aliases)
 -   [`let`](#let) to define constants. **TODO:** Are these constants associated with the class or the instance?
+Do we need to another syntax to distinguish constants associated with the class like `class let` or `static let`?
 -   `class`, to define a
     [_member class_ or _nested class_](https://en.wikipedia.org/wiki/Inner_class)